matteoferla/DirEvo_tools/readme.md

 * code currently written until making a function in mutant_wrapper...
 * why is Y66 actually Y67?
 Does GFP not start from ATG??
 * IDT does not accept lowercase degenrte nts.
+* does not check for terminal indels if set to local.
+Currently set to global.

 ## Glue
 * Glue works.